 Bellatrix laughed.
 ‘It’s one thing to win the round, but another to win the game!’
 Her wand sprang into her hand and bright, yellow curses smashed into the tiles above Harry’s head.

-‘Protego,’ he murmured, shielding them both from the next barrage of curses.
+‘Protego,’ he murmured, shielding himself and Sirius from the next barrage of curses.
 ‘We need to get back to the lift and the atrium.’

 ‘Crucio,’ Lestrange cried.